abhinavpb-249/Matrix-Numerov-using-Python/README.md

 A Python implementation of the Matrix Numerov method, a powerful numerical technique used to solve the Schrödinger equation and plot wavefunctions in quantum mechanics.

 <img src="https://github.com/abhinavpb-249/matrix-numerov/blob/main/plot.png?raw=true" alt="wavefunction for potentential of modulus function">
+<i>Figure 1: Wavefunction of a particle in a modulus function potential </i>

 ## Overview